This information is for people renting privately in Northern Ireland.

 - a deposit protection certificate with details about the protected deposit

-- an information leaflet from the scheme explaining how to get your deposit back when your tenancy ends
+- an information leaflet which tells you how get your deposit back when your tenancy ends.
+This leaflet will be from the scheme.

 Help paying a deposit

-There are some charities that can help with money for deposits if you meet specific conditions.
-Speak to our advisers for help applying to these charities.
+There are some charities that can help with money for deposits.
+Normally, you must meet specific conditions.
+Speak to our advisers if you need help.

 You can also try to negotiate with your landlord.
 For example, ask if you can pay the deposit in instalments.
 Always get any agreement details in writing.